Favorites Post #72

 I guess some people would read it as acting macho.
 The person not only acts like they don’t care what you think, but that you are an annoyance and they wish you weren’t there.
 That’s what Jerry would do.
-I watched him when he first met Jimm Harrison who was a foreman that had just arrived from another plant.
+I watched him when he first met Jimm Harrison (that’s not a misspelling of Jimm’s name.
+I really does have two Ms) who was a foreman that had just arrived from another plant.

 Anyway.
 While Jimm was introducing himself to us, Jerry just stood there staring at him with a cigarette sticking out of his mouth.
 Jerry nodded his head slightly like only Jerry could do with an expression that looked like it said, “I don’t care who you are.
 You are bothering me.”